Bored? Let’s talk makeup.

 36. After a while, the lead in ceruse was replaced with zinc oxide.

-37. Drinking a lot of water adds an instant glow to your face.
+37. Drinking an abundance of water adds an instant glow to your face.

 39. The United States has the highest rate of cosmetic surgery in the world.